 Major players entering the Metaverse and leveraging NFTs

 NFTs are on everyone’s lips these months and days.
 Facebook is all about meta(verse).
 McDonald’s is giving away NFTs.
 Microsoft and Nike are entering the metaverse and Burger King is giving away Crypto.
-Metaverse and NFTs are trending and the big players of the industry are trying to take advantage of these new trends.
-The gaming industry is also joining the new trend, as Electronic Arts (EA) has just announced that NFTs will be part of the future of gaming.
+Metaverse and NFTs are trending.
+The big players of the industry are trying to take advantage of it.
+So, the gaming industry just couldn’t let this opportunity fly away.
+Electronic Arts (EA) has just announced that NFTs will be part of the future of gaming.

-The metaverse is a collective virtual space with alternative digital realities and people can work, play and socialise there.
+The metaverse is a collective virtual shared space with alternative digital realities.
+People can work, play and socialise.
 A convergence of virtually augmented physical reality with various virtual worlds and digital avatars is growing and evolving based on the society that contributes to it.

-As the metaverse grows, online spaces are created where user interactions are more multidimensional than current technology supports.
-Instead of viewing only digital content, users in the metaverse will be able to immerse themselves in a space where the digital and physical worlds merge.
+As the metaverse grows, it creates online spaces.
+In them user interactions are more multidimensional than current technology supports.
+Until now, users have been viewing only digital content.
+In the metaverse, they will be able to immerse themselves in a space where the digital and physical worlds merge.
 Eventually, people will be able to enter the metaverse completely virtually (i.e. with virtual reality).

-At its heart is the idea that by creating a greater sense of ‘virtual presence’, online interaction can become much closer to the experience of face-to-face interaction.
+The idea is that by creating a greater sense of ‘virtual presence’, online interaction can become much closer than face-to-face.
 Interacting in the metaverse will feel way more real for the user than just using the internet.

 How tech giants and the gaming industry are leading the way

-Mark Zuckerberg announced that he sees potential in the creation of an embodied internet in which a virtual world is created.
-In this virtual world, the metaverse, users are represented by virtual avatars that are customisable and can move, speak or perform certain animated actions.
+Mark Zuckerberg announced that he sees potential in the creation of an embodied internet.
+In this virtual world, the metaverse, users will be represented by virtual avatars that are customisable.
+They will be able move, speak or perform certain animated actions.